jesorian/wordpress-docker-compose-local-development-environment/README.md

 ## Common Issue

-`Error establishing connection to the database` solution is just wait for the MySQL container to be fully up.
-Just refresh the page until the container is loaded 100%.
+`Error establishing a database connection` solution is just wait for the MySQL container to be fully up and try again.